 The following 2017/18 Five-year Capital Program is the result of this process.
-In order to help define the types of projects included with this five-year budget, please note:
+In order to help define the types of projects included with this five-year capital program, please note:

-- Projects that have been funded in previous CIP cycles are included under the heading, Previously Approved Projects; - Projects that have not received funding in the past but the Board directed staff to include with the 2017/18 capital budget are included under the heading, New Projects; - Orange colored budget items are budgeted for the 2017/18 fiscal year; - Blue colored budget items are programed for the four outlier years; and - Yellow colored budget items have cost project scopes that need to be better defined.'
+- Projects that have been funded in previous CIP cycles are included under the heading, Previously Approved Projects; - Projects that have not received funding in the past but the Board directed staff to include with the 2017/18 CIP budget are included under the heading, New Projects; - Orange colored projects are to be included in the 2017/18 fiscal year capital budget; - Blue colored projects are programed for the four outlier years; - Yellow colored projects have cost project scopes that need to be better defined; and - This CIP budget is for planning purposes only, the final capital budget will be adopted in the District's annual budget.